cezar88augusto/cezar88augusto/README.md

 My name is Cézar Moreira, I'm brazilian and graduated in Systems analysis and Logistics.

 I have been studying IT-related topics since 2018, specifically front-end and back-end.
-These topics have always caught my attention and I have always been very curious to know how things work behind the scenes.
+These topics have always caught my attention cause I always had curious to know how things work behind the scenes.
 I really enjoy solving problems and learning new things.
 I am always open to new challenges and ready to face changes.

 - 📍 From Minas Gerais living in BH
 - 🎓 Systems Analyst